 4. The School's Reputation

 It can be harder to be taken seriously without a degree from a well-known school so it's important to weigh the options carefully.
-Take Parsons, The New School for Design for example.
-They are considered the top ranking fashion school in the United States and third in the world.
 College is the first opportunity most designers have to start making their mark on the industry and it's important to attend a school with the power to back you and your dreams.